matthewsides/RebootGames-Policies-And-Procedures/README.md

 ####  Social engineering

+Social engineering relates to
+It is important to note and ...

 #### Human Risk

 Human Risk is essentially a broad term for purposeful or accidental  events caused by a human that may affect an organisation's operational status and financial results.
 This encompassess all aspects or risk factors (internal, external, software based, social engineering, physical, generally all stem from a humans mistakes or malicious intentions).